 So, you want to find a loan shark?
 It’s not surprising.
-Since the is taking a toll on everyone in the United States and UK, more people than ever are turning to illegal lenders.
-Unlicensed money lenders are always willing to loan money out — provided that they can get an unreasonable return on their “investment”.
+More people than ever are turning to illegal lenders.
+Unlicensed money lenders are always willing to loan money out — provided they can get an unreasonable return on their “investment”.
 It’s normal for many who loan money illegally to charge interest rates as high as 700,000%.
 People in desperate financial situations usually turn to these lenders when other options — such as traditional banks, personal loans, secured loans, and payday loans near me— turn them down based on bad credit.